Shine My Rusty Halo

 I feel that this program has done so much more for me than any other program that I have gone through or explored before coming here.
 Thank you so much.

-When I got to A Forever Recovery I was a lost soul and person.
+When I got there I was a lost soul and person.
 Just as soon as I got here I realized all the great people that actually cared.
 Dealing with other clients and people already in recovery, having multiple years, opened my eyes to knowing it was truly possible to get better.
 The self inventory was a great way to get thoughts flowing, thinking out things, that may or may not have something to do with my addiction.
 It helped me put some of my issues on the table that I would never share with other people, especially strangers.
 By presenting to someone in recovery, I felt like they knew where I was coming from.
 The chapters and steps in MRT helped me a great deal also.
 It helped me get my shame and sorrow out there only to build me back up later on in the steps.
-I feel like a totally different person since arriving at A Forever Recovery.
+I feel like a totally different person since arriving.
 I feel I have the tools to go out there and stay sober and be happy doing it.
 Every single person that I have dealt with there was a God send to me and my recovery.

 Soon I found that just about everyone was just like me in some way.
 So it became easier for me to settle in and listen to my journey and Kevin fed my soul with food to learn, and even Dr. Dave seems to just be there steady and calm, turns out he’s got a cheerful side.
 I can’t say a word less than good about this place and its staff.
 I came here unable to shed tears and look to the future for hope, but now today each and every day is a piece of gold.